-Dr Manan Jain is a research fellow working on the project of low phase noise.
-He conducts his research in areas of high precision metrology with cold atoms and in exactly solvable models in statistical mechanics.
-Other than designing simulations and helping build experiment on low phase noise, his other active areas of research are gravity gradiometry, cold atom modulation and mathematical physics.
+Dr Manan Jain is a research fellow working on projects of Innovate UK and iqClock- Integrated Quantum Clock.
+He conducts his research in areas of cold atoms and in exactly solvable models in statistical mechanics.
+Other than designing simulations and helping build experimental apparatus in Innovate UK project and iqClock- Integrated Quantum Clock project, his other active areas of research are gravity gradiometry, cold atom modulation and mathematical physics.

 PhD in Physics, University of Florence, 2020